ErRahul001/CSI-25/README.md

 # CSI-25
-This repository contains all the assignment solutions
+This repository contains all the assignment solutions provided by Rahul.